3D-LATTE: Latent Space 3D Editing from Textual Instructions: Method

 Given a 3D object, a source text prompt \(p\) describing its original appearance and a target text prompt \( p^\ast \) describing the desired edit, our goal is to alter the object's appearance and/or geometry so that it semantically aligns with the target prompt.
-At the same time, we aim to preserve regions not referenced by the prompt and maintain the original structure of the object.
+Simultaneously, we aim to preserve regions not referenced by the prompt and maintain the original object structure.
 To this end, we introduce a zero-shot editing framework that extends attention control to the domain of 3DGS.
 Our method operates within the text-guided 3D diffusion model DiffSplat~\citep{lin2025diffsplat}, outlined in Section~\ref{sec:method.diffsplat}.
 Our core idea is to inject 3D cross- and self-attention maps derived from the source 3D asset during the diffusion process that synthesizes the edited 3D asset as explained in Section~\ref{sec:method.3dinject}.
 This enables semantically meaningful edits while maintaining multi-view consistency and 3D structural coherence, since our attention modifications are applied within a latent space that encodes 3D geometry.
 To further enhance quality, we incorporate a geometry-aware regularization mechanism (Section~\ref{sec:method.georegul}) and a frequency annealing strategy (Section~\ref{sec:method.freqanneal}).
-Finally, in Section~\ref{sec:method.3Denhancement} we introduce an iterative refinement pipeline that progressively enhances high-frequency detail and texture fidelity in the reconstructed 3D asset.
-An overview of our method is illustrated in Figure~\ref{fig:method_figure}.
+Finally, in Section~\ref{sec:method.3Denhancement} we introduce an iterative refinement pipeline that progressively enhances high-frequency details and texture fidelity in the reconstructed 3D asset.
+An overview of our method is shown in Figure~\ref{fig:method_figure}.